Force carrier: History

 The concept of messenger particles dates back to the 18th century when the French physicist Charles Coulomb showed that the electrostatic force between electrically charged objects follows a law similar to Newton's Law of Gravitation.
 In time, this relationship became known as Coulomb's law.
 By 1862, Hermann von Helmholtz had described a ray of light as the "quickest of all the messengers".
 In 1905, Albert Einstein proposed the existence of a light-particle in answer to the question: "what are light quanta?"

 In 1923, at the Washington University in St. Louis, Arthur Holly Compton demonstrated an effect now known as Compton scattering.
-This effect is only explainable if light can behave as a stream of particles and it convinced the physics community of the existence of Einstein's light-particle.
-Lastly, in 1926, one year before the theory of quantum mechanics was published, Gilbert N. Lewis introduced the term "photon", which soon became the name for Einstein's light particle.
+This effect is only explainable if light can behave as a stream of particles, and it convinced the physics community of the existence of Einstein's light-particle.
+Lastly, in 1926, one year before the theory of quantum mechanics was published, Gilbert N. Lewis introduced the term "photon", which later became the name for Einstein's light particle.
 From there, the concept of messenger particles developed further, notably to massive force carriers (e.g. for the Yukawa potential).